Olympics-Hockey-Germany reaches semis with 3-1 win over Argentina | Sports-Games

 Officials doubled the usual two-minute between quarters to allow players to cool down from the heat at the main pitch of the Oi Hockey Stadium, which was sprayed with water during the half-time break to keep play fast and smooth.
 The win gave Germany revenge on Argentina after being knocked out by them in the semi-finals of the 2016 Rio Olympics, when the Germans had to settle for bronze.

-Argentina's lineup in Tokyo still contained many of the name that brought the country their first Olympic gold medal in hockey in 2016: Pedro Ibarra, Agustin Mazzilli, Matias Rey and 42-year-old goalie Vivaldi.
+Argentina's lineup in Tokyo still contained many of the names that brought the country their first Olympic gold medal in hockey in 2016: Pedro Ibarra, Agustin Mazzilli, Matias Rey and 42-year-old goalie Vivaldi.
+Germany will play their semi-finals on Tuesday against the winner of the clash between Australia and the Netherlands.
+The Kookaburras led that match 1-0 at halftime.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)